compujuckel/assettoserver-docs/docs/faq.md

 ## How do I get dense traffic? {#dense-traffic}

-- Use more traffic slots
+- Use more traffic slots.
+This is the most important setting.
+It is pretty much impossible to achieve high traffic density with just 10 traffic cars, for example.
-- Decrease `MinAiSafetyDistanceMeters` / `MaxAiSafetyDistanceMeters` to make gaps between AI cars smaller
+- Decrease `MinAiSafetyDistanceMeters` / `MaxAiSafetyDistanceMeters` to make gaps between AI cars smaller.
-- Depending on how many people are on your server you could increase `AiPerPlayerTargetCount` / `MaxAiTargetCount`
+  **Don't set it lower than ~12m or you might experience AI cars braking immediately after spawning!**
+- Decrease `MinSpawnDistancePoints` / `MaxSpawnDistancePoints` to spawn cars closer to the player and fill up gaps in traffic.

 ## How do I remove checksums? {#remove-checksums}